ARC 3.5m | DIS

 You can guide on any object which is symmetric (galaxies with strong cores are fine), not too faint, and non-saturated.
 Optical double stars, late-type galaxies, and bipolar PNs may pose a problem for guiding, as will objects where you desire to observe a position away from the bright center (e.g., SNs near bright galaxies).
 Any object the guide software thinks is usable will be circled in green.
 If your favored guide object is not circled, it may be too faint, too bright, or too lumpy.
 If you really want to use an object that has no circle around it, try drawing a box around it to centroid it (in cursor mode with the left mouse button).
-If this succeeds (if a circle appears) then you are all set.
+If this succeeds, a circle will appear, and then you can attempt guiding on that object.

 Use longer exposure times to get more stable guiding from your star.
 The best exposure times are 5-30 seconds, but up to 120 seconds is usable if you can be patient.
 Longer exposure times can also help if you're having data transfer problems.
 Exposures shorter than about 3s are a waste of image-transfer bandwidth and may cause you to over-guide on seeing fluctuations.
 See more about guiding in Guiding with TUI User's Guide.

 It is possible to drift objects along the slit, e.g. for creating a time-series spectrum of a variable object.
 A TUI script for this purpose is available under the Scripts/DIS menu from the main TUI menu.
 You will need to enter an exposure time and drift speed (arcsec/second).
 Note that if the total drift length is long, the object will move out of the slitviewer even while it is still in the DIS slit, since the slitviewer does not view the entire slit.
 The slit needs to be well aligned for this script to work well, so check with your observing specialist and this supplementary document for more information.

 Guider Match Scripts: